rackerlabs/support-how-to/content/office-365/add-an-office-365-license.md

 product: Office 365
 product_url: office-365
 ---

-Add Office 365 licenses at Rackspace Cloud Office.
+This article describes how to add your Office 365 product license in the Cloud Office Control Panel.
+To compare Office 365 subscriptions offered by Rackspace, see [Office 365 Plans and Pricing](https://www.rackspace.com/office-365/pick-your-plan).

 ### Prerequisites